[V3C1] The Margrave's Younger Sister

 Moreover, the Seven Sages held the title of “Mage Count,” which was equivalent to the position of an imperial count.

-At twenty-three, he was close in age to Frieda, so it didn’t sound like a bad proposal.
+At 23, he was close in age to Frieda, so it didn’t sound like a bad proposal.
 However, for Frieda, the most crucial aspects were not the age, personality, nor the appearance of her prospective fiancé.

 “So, is House Albright wealthy?”